pkokovin/cdrcsvtopostgres/README.md

 # cdrcsvtopostgres
-Fullfills PosgresDB of records from .csv asterisc CDRs
+Fullfills PosgresDB of records from .csv asterisk CDRs